 Winter sports equipment including your ski pass is also covered from £500 to £1,000 depending on the premium you choose.
 Unforeseen slope closures, avalanches/landslides and ski hire is also covered.

 Find out more about what you're covered for with our winter sports upgrade.

 Any changes to your trip need to be recorded and shared with your insurer so you can guarantee you are fully covered.
 Changes such as travel dates, adding additional travellers to the policy, informing them of medical conditions, or planning for a hazardous activity, must be brought to the insurer’s attention.

 You're covered if you have to cancel your own trip or cut your trip short due to unforeseen or extreme circumstances, including death or illness of you or your travel companion, court cases or home damage.
 There are certain terms which apply, so make sure you understand these fully.

-You're not covered for all cancellations, for example, if you fail to have the correct passport or visa, if the Foreign and Commonwealth Office have advised against travel to that country, or if you or any of your travel companions are deemed unfit for travel.
+You're not covered for all cancellations, for example, if you fail to have the correct passport or visa, if the Foreign, Commonwealth and Development Office have advised against travel to that country, or if you or any of your travel companions are deemed unfit for travel.
 Cover for cancellation by yourself is valid from the date that you purchased the travel insurance.